1900 English beer poisoning: Reaction

 After the cause of the poisoning was reported by the media, a considerable reduction in beer consumption was noted in the region.

 The response from the brewing industry was mixed.
 There was a strong, immediate reaction from some breweries, led by the large Manchester brewery Groves and Whitnall, who went as far as sending out telegrams to all the taverns and inns that had purchased their beer.
 Breweries disposed of thousands of barrels of beer by dumping them in the city's sewers.
 Other breweries were slower to respond, with fines being handed out to breweries whose beer samples could still be purchased by investigators.
 Additionally, one pub was fined for selling contaminated beer after they were notified of the presence of arsenic by the manufacturer.

 In Lancashire, 23 taverns and pubs were prosecuted for violations under section 6 of the Sale of Food and Drugs Act 1875.

 Bostock & Co. went into liquidation, and sued Nicholson & Sons for damages, for breach of an implied condition under the Sale of Goods Act 1893.
 The case was heard by Mr Justice Bruce in the High Court: the judge awarded Bostock the price of the contaminated acid and the value of their spoiled products, but no special damages for the loss of goodwill or for the damages claimed by the brewers, incurred by using the contaminated product in their sugar's manufacture.
 Nicholson & Sons survived, and was later acquired by B. Laporte, now Laporte plc.

 The poisoning resulted in the appointment of a Royal Commission led by Lord Kelvin, which submitted a preliminary report in 1901 and a final report in 1903.

 Long-term effects

 The effects on the beer market were short-lived, and consumption of beer resumed over the course of the year.
 Attempts to revive the pure beer movement were nullified by the commission's report, and by the fact that arsenic was present in malted barley as well as sugar.
 There seemed to be no direct effects on legislation resulting from the incident.

 In 1901, a considerable decline in the birth rate was noted in Manchester, Salford and Liverpool.
 This decline was greater in areas most affected, leading the Royal Commission to conclude that the epidemic was the cause.

+A 2026 study found, "the arsenic-in-beer epidemic caused a 10% drop in births in 1901, but the effect was short-lived.
+After about 28 weeks, birth rates returned to pre-epidemic levels."